Exchange Programme

 Eligibility Criteria for Application

-- Must have completed at least first semester of studies at USP
+- Completed at least one semester of studies at USP

-- Must have at least ONE semester remaining at USP after completion of the mobility
+- Have at least one semester remaining at USP after completion of the mobility placement

-- Must be a regional student (citizen of one of the USP’s 12 member countries)
+- Be a citizen of one of the USP’s 12 member countries

 Cost – Who pays for what